containerize-com/Products/en/marketplace/reaction/_index.md

 ### **Overview**

-Reaction Commerce is the first real-time reactive, fast and completely open source commerce solution.
-It is the most popular commerce project, built for the scale and growth of small retailers and brands.
-Reaction is the fastest-growing, scalable open source commerce platform.
+Reaction Commerce is the first real-time reactive, fast and completely headless ecommerce open source platform.
+It is the most popular ecommerce platform, built for the scale and growth of small retailers and brands.
+Reaction best ecommerce framework is the fastest-growing, scalable open source commerce platform.
 Reaction is a modular commerce stack made for technical, growth-minded and medium-sized retailers.

-Reaction is (acquired by Mailchimp) is now also called ‎Mailchimp Open Commerce.
-It is an open-source API-first reactive commerce platform and it allows customers to fully customize, extend, remake and deploy an online store or marketplace technology.
+Reaction best open source ecommerce (acquired by Mailchimp) is now also called ‎Mailchimp Open Commerce.
+It is an open-source API-first reactive nodejs ecommerce open source platform and it allows customers to fully customize, extend, remake and deploy an online store or marketplace technology.
 It is Mailchimp headless commerce software and is built using Node.js, MongoDB, and GraphQL.
 It works perfectly with npm, Docker and Kubernetes installations.
 Reaction Commerce open source software has 11.6K GitHub stars and 2.1k GitHub forks.